sbacic/frontend-template/README.md

 ## IDE integration

 There are default settings for VisualStudio Code in `.vscode`.
+You need to remove the `.default` suffix from the file names in order for them to apply.
+Your personal settings should _not_ be added to version control, only the defaults.

-I suggest you also install the following extensions:
+Also, I suggest you also install the following extensions in VSCode:

 - Conventional Commits
 - ESLint